 Furthermore, the practice is suitable for more than just cloud-based companies; adapt the same resilience engineering for traditional corporate IT environment too.
 Because let’s face it, everyone experiences IT disasters.

-For more on creating a just, learning culture with DevOps, check out my DevOps Handbook Synopsis.
+For more on creating a just, learning culture with DevOps, check out the article Why You Need a DevOps Consultant.

 Caylent provides a critical DevOps-as-a-Service function to high growth companies looking for expert support with microservices, containers, cloud infrastructure, and CI/CD deployments.
 Our managed and consulting services are a more cost-effective option than hiring in-house, and we scale as your team and company grow.
 Check out some of the use cases, learn how we work with clients, and profit from our DevOps-as-a-Service offering too.